-Some summer crops are most likely still being harvested right now but many will be ending their life cycle now or very soon.
+Summer crops are still being harvested right now but many will be ending their life cycle now or very soon.
 I love this time of year when I can clean up my garden, reuse the green waste and plant anew for winter and spring.

-Plant from punnets now: Leeks, cauliflower, Kale, Broccoli, Cabbage, Khol Rabi, Leeks, Lettuce, Silverbeet, Spinach
+Plant from punnets now: Cauliflower, Kale, Broccoli, Cabbage, Khol Rabi, Leeks, Lettuce, Silverbeet, Spinach

 End of Summer Garden Waste

-If you had a full summer garden you may feel daunted at how much green waste there is once you start pulling out spent plants.
-Don’t worry though, if you let them break down in a compost pile or let them break down in your garden, these plants will soon become part of the soil.
+If you had a full summer garden you may feel daunted at how much green waste there is once you start cutting down spent plants.
+Don’t worry though, if you let them break down in a compost pile or let them break down directly in your garden, these plants will soon become part of the soil.